Chapter Sixty One IV

 Black and I drive to a second location twenty miles away, a small grocery run by a Cambodian husband and wife.
 Where they came from, paying bribes is part of life, and better than their parents suffered under the Pol Pot genocide.
 We don’t think they need to pay bribes at all, nor suffer the indignities of biker trash pushing them around.

 Chan and Nikko exit the car as the bikers are exiting the small twenty room motel.
 Nikko is next to the two chopped hogs parked side by side.
 As the two men, in full leather chain and tattoo regalia approach, she kicks the motorcycle nearest her and it falls over on the one parked next to it.
-Then, as the bikers stop, trying to grasp what they are seeing, she opens the gas tanks and throws a burning rag onto the tank.
-There is a small burst of flame, then an explosion.
+Then, as the bikers stop, trying to grasp what they are seeing, she opens the gas tanks and throws a burning rag onto one.
+A small burst of flame, then an explosion.
 The enraged bikers draw Glocks from the back of their jeans, and raise them to….nothing.
 The girl disappears, they failed to notice the man behind them.

 She appears alongside, “Roasted hog.”